Ensemble learning: Ensemble learning applications

-In the recent years, due to the growing computational power which allows training large ensemble learning in a reasonable time frame, the number of its applications has grown increasingly.
+In recent years, due to growing computational power, which allows for training in large ensemble learning in a reasonable time frame, the number of ensemble learning applications has grown increasingly.
 Some of the applications of ensemble classifiers include:

 Remote sensing

 Land cover mapping

 Land cover mapping is one of the major applications of Earth observation satellite sensors, using remote sensing and geospatial data, to identify the materials and objects which are located on the surface of target areas.
 Generally, the classes of target materials include roads, buildings, rivers, lakes, and vegetation.
 Some different ensemble learning approaches based on artificial neural networks, kernel principal component analysis (KPCA), decision trees with boosting, random forest and automatic design of multiple classifier systems, are proposed to efficiently identify land cover objects.

 Change detection

 Change detection is an image analysis problem, consisting of the identification of places where the land cover has changed over time.
 Change detection is widely used in fields such as urban growth, forest and vegetation dynamics, land use and disaster monitoring.

-The earliest applications of ensemble classifiers in change detection are designed with the majority voting, Bayesian average and the maximum posterior probability.
+The earliest applications of ensemble classifiers in change detection are designed with the majority voting, Bayesian model averaging, and the maximum posterior probability.
+Given the growth of satellite data over time, the past decade sees more use of time series methods for continuous change detection from image stacks.
+One example is a Bayesian ensemble changepoint detection method called BEAST, with the software available as a package Rbeast in R, Python, and Matlab.